-Eighty-eight percent of respondents reported that home prices remained constant or rose in April 2018 compared to levels one year ago (82 percent in April 2017).
+Eighty-five percent of respondents reported that home prices remained constant or rose in August 2018 compared to levels one year ago (86 percent in August 2017).

 Characteristics of Buyers and Sellers

-Sales of distressed properties (foreclosed or sold as a short sale) accounted for 3.5 percent of sales (5 percent in April 2017).
+Sales of distressed properties (foreclosed or sold as a short sale) accounted for three percent of sales (four percent in August 2017).

 Issues Affecting Buyers and Sellers

-REALTORS® report “low inventory”, “interest rates”, and “multiple offers” as the major issues affecting transactions in April 2018.
+REALTORS® report “low inventory” and “interest rate” as the major issues affecting transactions in August 2018.